JAlcocerT/JAlcocerT/content/blog/dev-web-nuxtvitepress.md

 Ive had pening for a while to try Nuxt, and I think it is a great framework for building **[full-stack web applications](https://jalcocert.github.io/JAlcocerT/waiting-list-pocketbase/#csr-vs-spa) and websites with Vue.js**.

+Nuxt Content CMS and its ambicious roadmap (a full MIT git based CMS) was a great surprise too: https://content.nuxt.com/docs/studio/roadmap

 **Intro**